Sole trader vs limited company in 2026: which saves you more tax?

 | Additional rate | 40.38% |

 The dividend allowance is now just £500 per year.
-Everything above that is taxed.
+Anything above is taxed.

 The optimal director's salary

-Most accountants recommend a director's salary of £9,100 per year for 2025/26.
-Why this specific number?
-It is just below the National Insurance Primary Threshold, so you pay zero employee NI.
-The company pays zero employer NI.
-And the salary is still a deductible expense for Corporation Tax purposes.
-You also preserve your state pension qualifying year because it is above the Lower Earnings Limit.
+Most accountants suggest a director's salary of £9,100 for 2025/26.
+Why?
+It stays below the National Insurance Primary Threshold, meaning no employee NI.
+The company avoids employer NI as well.
+Plus, the salary is a deductible expense for Corporation Tax, and it keeps your state pension qualifying year intact because it is above the Lower Earnings Limit.

 Real tax comparison at different profit levels

-Here is what actually matters.
-The following calculations assume: sole trader claims no special reliefs beyond the personal allowance; limited company director takes £9,100 salary and the rest as dividends; limited company pays £1,500/year in additional accountancy and admin costs.
+Here's the crucial part.
+These calculations assume: sole trader claims no special reliefs beyond the personal allowance; limited company director takes £9,100 salary and the rest as dividends; limited company pays £1,500/year in extra accountancy and admin costs.

 | Annual profit | Sole trader total tax | Ltd company total tax | Ltd saving (after costs) |